-In a Wellbeing WorkOut session, a trained facilitator instructs an outside circle of students to move around an inside circle of students so that each student has 8 x 6-minute one-to-one conversations in an hour.
+In a Wellbeing WorkOut session, a trained facilitator instructs participants to move through a carousel of 8-10 short conversations about their experiences of wellbeing.
 Students are taught the techniques of open questioning and active listening, and given a Conversation Skill Check card.

 This is a conversation, not a one-sided interview.
-Students are taught and encouraged to converse with mutual respect, to focus on questioning rather than advice giving.
+Students are taught and encouraged to speak and listen with mutual respect, to focus on questioning rather than giving advice.

 At the end of the session, students write on the back of their cards one or two actions they will take to improve their wellbeing.

-Students take a minute to complete a short questionnaire before/after the carousel of conversations.
+Students take a minute to complete a short questionnaire following the carousel of conversations.
 Aggregate results from pilot sessions show:

 Increase in ‘I feel self-confident’